Alright (Kendrick Lamar song): Impact

 In 2015, several youth-led protests against police brutality across the country were heard chanting the chorus to "Alright".
 Rolling Stone's writer Greg Tate commented: "Lamar's 'Alright' has been touted by many a comrade in today's student activist cadre as their 'We Shall Overcome'".
 Additionally, several contemporary progressive news outlets, including BET, raised the idea of "Alright" being the modern Black National Anthem.
 Lamar was featured on Ebony Power 100, annual list that recognizes many leaders of the African-American community, emphasizing "how the chorus of his song "Alright" became a chant for Black Lives Matter protestors".
 Producer Sounwave stated "I didn't expect "Alright" to be the protest song but I did know it was going to do something because the time we're living in made it the perfect song."
 Protestors at a Chicago rally against Donald Trump chanted the chorus of the song in March 2016.

 Usage in media

 Kendrick Lamar made a cameo in a promo ad for ABC sitcom Black-ish.
 A minute-long clip was released featuring Lamar's song in a music video the show's Johnson kids create to become an "overnight viral sensation."
 The remainder of the promo ad moves into a music video setting where the Black-ish casts raps along to "Alright" while Lamar himself sits on the family couch munching on snacks.

 On January 25, 2016, the Grammys released a promotional video where Compton residents rap along to "Alright" before Lamar joins them at the end.

 This song was featured during the end credits of The First Purge.

-A mashup of No Woman, No Cry and Alright is featured in the official trailer for 2022 film Black Panther: Wakanda Forever.
+A mashup of "No Woman, No Cry" and "Alright" is featured in the official trailer for 2022 film Black Panther: Wakanda Forever.

+In 2023, Beyoncé, during her Renaissance World Tour, incorporated elements of "Alright", along with her own "My Power" and "Black Parade", during a dance break with her daughter, Blue Ivy Carter.

+In 2024, the song appeared on Williams' documentary film Piece by Piece.